SahilPrajapati/getblk-brlse-simulation/README.md

 ### 3. How we can maintain hash queue for efficient searching for block in buffer cache ?
-For efficient searching we will create array of 4 doubly linked list eg:‐DLL hq[4]
+For efficient searching we will create an array of 4 doubly linked list eg:‐ DLL hq[4]
  - blocknum 0 mod 4 in hq[0]
  - blocknum 1 mod 4 in hq[1]
  - blocknum 2 mod 4 in hq[2]